-He may have been one of the youngest presidents of all time, but John F. Kennedy got things done.
+He was one of the history’s youngest Presidents, but John Fitzgerald Kennedy got things done.
 He led the free world fearlessly through the Cuban Missile Crisis.
-He helped the United States win the Space Race.
-He even negotiated a nation through the trickiest moments of the Civil Rights Movement with his enterprise and forward-thinking.
+He fuelled the United States through the Space Race.
+He even negotiated his nation through the trickiest moments of the Civil Rights Movement.

-And, while he made waves in the world of politics, JFK was also the first POTUS to make a splash on the fashion scene.
-Gone were the stuffy, stuffed suits of old government.
-JFK was a head of state for the Swinging Sixties — bringing skinny ties, natty knitwear and sunglasses into the Oval Office.
-He overhauled the White House wardrobe, and changed the style of world leaders forever.
+And, in addition to making waves in the world of politics, JFK was also the first POTUS to make a splash on the fashion scene.
+Gone were the stuffy, square suits of old government.
+Kennedy was a head of state for the Swinging Sixties — bringing skinny ties, natty knitwear and sunglasses into the Oval Office.
+He overhauled the White House wardrobe; serving for just under three years, but changing the style of world leaders forever.

-So what style tips can we borrow from the iconic statesman?
-If you’re looking to take some summer tips from JFK, we’ve rounded up the best here.
-For everything else, see our choices below.
-They may not be JFK’s favourite brand, Brooks Brothers — he wore them down to his underpants — but we’re sure America’s 35th president would approve nonetheless.
+So what style tips should we be borrowing from the revered, refined statesman?
+If you’re looking to take some specifically summery tips from JFK, we’ve rounded up the best here.
+For every other occasion, see below.
+And, while there may not be any pieces by JFK’s favourite brand (he wore Brooks Brothers down to his underpants) we’re sure America’s 35th president would still approve of our choices…

 Opt for slim-fitting, simple suiting